unframed/SQLAbstract.php/README.md

 ;
 ~~~

-Given enough views these options can implement all selections.
+Given all SQL views on tables these options could implement all selections.

+But we don't have *all* views to select from.

 ### Unsafe Options

-There are unsafe options though to use when filtering by keys and patterns does not apply and we don't have a view.

 The `where` and `params` options allow to specify an SQL expression and a list of execution parameters.

-Applications are expected to use the `identifier` and `placeholder` methods to build the expression.
+Note that applications are expected to use the `identifier` and `placeholder` methods to build the expression.

 ~~~php
 <?php